 Planning and Development

 The Following is a link to the Planning Department for available information on how to start the process of getting your business started here in the town of Windsor.

 Contact us at the Economic Development department for a customized search for your business location.

-Because of its extensive oil and gas activity, Weld County has been able to maintain a real estate property tax level that is significantly lower than the surrounding areas.
-This translates into a competitive advantage for businesses.
+Colorado remains a popular place to do business due to lower taxes.
+Weld County has been able to maintain a real estate property tax level that is significantly lower than the surrounding areas due to extensive oil & gas activities.

 |2.9%||State of Colorado (excluding food)|

 |3.3%||City of Greeley (including food)|